amy-hart/digi-dino/README.md

 # Demonstration

 Click on the image below to see the game in action.
-The gameplay in this video has been sped up to demonstrate the passing of time:
+The gameplay in this video has been sped up to demonstrate the passage of time:

 [![video thumnail for Digi Dino app demonstration](http://img.youtube.com/vi/usHLhh_gEto/0.jpg)](http://www.youtube.com/watch?v=usHLhh_gEto "Link to Digi Dino app demonstration on YouTube")